Doctor Manhattan: Events of Doomsday Clock

 As he incapacitates the remaining heroes, Manhattan recounts the first time he arrived in the DC Universe on April 18, 1938.
 He meets Carver Colman.
-As they talk in a diner, Manhattan sees all moments of Carver's future until his death before April 19, 1955.
+As they talk in a diner, Manhattan sees all moments of Carver's future until his death.
 Overhearing news of a mysterious man who lifted a car over his head, Manhattan leaves and witnesses the first appearance of the Golden Age Superman.
 From there, he witnesses the beginnings of Alan Scott/Green Lantern, Jay Garrick/The Flash, Hawkman, Atom, Doctor Fate, Sandman, Spectre, and Hourman, and the formation of the Justice Society of America.
 Manhattan then sees a different timeline where Superman was never a member of the JSA and first appeared in 1956 instead (Silver Age/Earth-1).
-Manhattan witnesses several variations of the death of Superman's foster parents: Jonathan and Martha Kent, the origins of Superman, and also when a young Superboy met the Legion of Super-Heroes.
-To appease his curiosity, Manhattan moves the Green Lantern away from Alan Scott, preventing the creation of the Green Lantern and the formation of the JSA, to see how the changes affect Superman.
+Manhattan witnesses several variations of the death of Superman's foster parents: Jonathan and Martha Kent, the origins of Superman, and when a young Superboy met the Legion of Super-Heroes.
+To appease his curiosity, Manhattan moves the Green Lantern away from Alan, preventing the creation of the Green Lantern and the formation of the JSA, to see how the changes affect Superman.
 In doing this, Manhattan realizes that this universe is not part of the Multiverse, but is the Metaverse, with the Multiverse reacting to the changes within this universe (hence why there have been endless parallel worlds, none at all, 52 universes, and a Dark Multiverse).
-Having changed history in the Metaverse, he witnesses the first appearance of the New 52 Superman, he is confronted by Wally West of the Pre-Flashpoint Universe, who briefly escapes the Speed Force to warn him that he knows what Manhattan did and that the heroes of the DC Universe will stop him, before being dragged back into the Speed Force.
+Having changed history in the Metaverse, he witnesses the first appearance of the New 52 Superman, he is confronted by Wally West of the pre-Flashpoint universe, who briefly escapes the Speed Force to warn him that he knows what Manhattan did and that the heroes of the DC Universe will stop him, before being dragged back into the Speed Force.
 Manhattan likens Wally's appearance to the Metaverse fighting back at the changes done to it, an innate hope that fights back to the surface.
 He returns to Carver Colman on June 8, 1954, 10 seconds before he is killed by his mother, and he thinks about the future he sees where Superman attacks him, believing that he will either die by Superman's hands or destroy the Metaverse.
 Back to the present day, Manhattan returns to Earth and ponders that he is a being of inaction on a collision course with a man of action (Superman), and to this universe of hope, he has become the villain.